Welcome to Moray

 Skilled Workforce on your Doorstep

 One of Moray’s greatest assets is its talented workforce.
-Across the region, concentrated activity has developed in industries such as tourism, food and drink, life sciences and manufacturing.
-Many of the skills obtained by our workers in these sectors will be wholly transferrable to your requirements.
+Across the region, concentrated activity has developed in the industries of tourism, food and drink, life sciences and manufacturing.
+Many of the skills obtained by personnel in these sectors are wholly transferrable.

-What’s more, there have been RAF bases in Moray for around 65 years, making a significant contribution to the economic prosperity of the area.
-RAF personnel are well skilled and well trained in various relevant roles, from Engineering and ICT to Logistics and Operations.
+There have been RAF bases in Moray for 65 years, making a significant contribution to the economic prosperity of the area.
+RAF personnel are skilled and well trained in various relevant roles, from Engineering and ICT to Logistics and Operations.

-In education, many of Scotland's academic institutions are widely renowned for research and teaching excellence.
+In education, Scotland's academic institutions are renowned for research and teaching excellence.
 The local Moray College is an integral part of the University of the Highlands and Islands, which currently enrols over 8,000 students.